nfrance-conseil/zeplic/README.md

 6. Save the last #Retain(JSON file) snapshots
 7. Create a new snapshot
 8. Create a clone of last snapshot
-9. Rollback of last snapshot
+9. Rollback of last snapshot (disable)

 Configuration
 -------------